RBrooksDK/SMP1/08 Regression/Calculating metrics.md

 ## The Slope (and intercept)

 In simple linear regression, the slope parameter (often denoted as $\beta_1$) represents the relationship between the independent variable (X) and the dependent variable (Y).
 The slope indicates how much the dependent variable is expected to increase (or decrease) for a one-unit increase in the independent variable.
-There are several ways to compute this slope, and here are some of the key methods:
+There are several ways to compute this slope, and here are some of the key methods:n

 1. **Least Squares Estimation**:
    The most common method for calculating the slope in simple linear regression is the least squares estimation.
 The formula for the slope ($\beta_1$) using this method is: